HoTT/Coq-HoTT/STYLE.md

 Now everything defined and proven in this section can use univalence without saying so explicitly, and at the end of the section it will be implicitly generalized if necessary.
+(Results that don't use univalence won't get an univalence argument.)
 The backquote syntax ``{Univalence}` allows us to avoid giving a name to the hypothesis.
 (Backquote syntax is also used for implicit generalization of variables, but that is not needed for univalence and funext.)